jcubic/jquery-terminal-wiki/Animation.md

 ## Style
 Even that animation is rendered on a canvas, CSS custom properties (CSS variables) --size, --color, --background still apply.

+## Limitations
+Animation doesn't wrap if lines are longer than the width of the terminal.
+You should use the `cols()` function to determine the size of the terminal and handle wrapping yourself if possible or just cut the animation (using substring).